wilhelm-murdoch/validator/README.md

 If you have pip installed, you should be able to run the following command:

+    $: pip install validator

+Or,

     $: pip install git+ssh://git@github.com/wilhelm-murdoch/validator.git

 Or, you can add the following line to your `requirements.txt` file:

     -e git+git://github.com/wilhelm-murdoch/validator.git#egg=validator

-This package will eventually be submitted to PyPy, so, hopefully, you should be able to do this:

-    $: pip install validator

 ## Examples